Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 If a

-is specified then that is used to locate the source file for the module, and if necessary, compile it.
+is specified then that is used to locate the source file for the module, and if necessary, compile it."sourcepath"If a

-is looked up (at compile time) in the "feature table" which yields the implementingclassname
+'is specified then thefeaturenamefeaturenameis looked up (at compile time) in the "feature table" which yields the implementingclassname.

 Similar functionality as